kyleyoung1121/TheParksDepartment/README.md

 ### Ecosystem health
 ![Ecosystem Health Stat](HW_Assignments/Photos/ecosystem-health.png)
-In order to reward the user for having a natural and balanced ecosystem, the game calculates your ecosystem's health based off the real-world statistic called… Using the number of species the user has introduced into their environment, along with tracking the number of animals of each species that are currently alive in the environment, the game will award the user more funds per guest who visited the park.
+In order to reward the user for having a natural and balanced ecosystem, the game calculates your ecosystem's health based off the real-world statistic called the Shannon's Biodiversity Index.
+Using the number of species the user has introduced into their environment, along with tracking the number of animals of each species that are currently alive in the environment, the game will award the user more funds per guest who visited the park.

 ### Funds
 ![Funds Stat](HW_Assignments/Photos/funds.png)